-We co-own or exclusively license patent applications in our portfolio relating to our product candidates that are pending at the patent offices in the United States, Europe, Japan, and other foreign jurisdictions, however, we cannot predict:
+We co-own or exclusively license patents and patent applications in our portfolio relating to neffy that are pending at the patent offices in the United States, Europe, Japan, and other foreign jurisdictions, however, we cannot predict:

-- if and when patents may issue based on the patent applications we own, co-own or exclusively license; - the scope of protection of any patent issuing based on the patent applications we own, co-own or exclusively license; - whether the claims of any patent issuing based on the patent applications we own, co-own or exclusively license will provide protection against competitors, - whether or not third parties will find ways to invalidate or circumvent our patent rights; - whether or not others will obtain patents claiming aspects similar to those covered by the patent applications we own, co-own or exclusively license; - whether we will need to initiate litigation or administrative proceedings to enforce and/or defend our patent rights which will be costly whether we win or lose; - whether the patent applications that we own, co-own or exclusively license will result in issued patents with claims that cover our product candidates or uses thereof; and/or - whether we may experience patent office interruption or delays to our ability to timely secure patent coverage to our product candidates.
+- if and when patents may issue based on the patent applications we own, co-own or exclusively license; - · the scope of protection of any patent issuing based on the patent applications we own, co-own or exclusively license; - whether the claims of any patent issuing based on the patent applications we own, co-own or exclusively license will provide protection against competitors, - · whether or not third parties will find ways to invalidate or circumvent our patent rights; - whether or not others will obtain patents claiming aspects similar to those covered by the patent applications we own, co-own or exclusively license; - whether we will need to initiate litigation or administrative proceedings to enforce and/or defend our patent rights which will be costly whether we win or lose; - whether the patent applications that we own, co-own or exclusively license will result in issued patents with claims that cover neffy or any of our future product candidates or uses thereof; and/or - whether we may experience patent office interruption or delays to our ability to timely secure patent coverage to our product candidates.

-We cannot be certain that the claims in our pending patent applications directed to our product candidates will be considered patentable by the USPTO or by patent offices in foreign countries.
+We cannot be certain that the claims in our pending patent applications directed to neffy or any of our future product candidates will be considered patentable by the USPTO or by patent offices in foreign countries.
 One aspect of the determination of patentability of our inventions depends on the scope and content of the "prior art," information that was or is deemed available to a person of skill in the relevant art prior to the priority date of the claimed invention.
 There may be prior art of which we are not aware that may affect the patentability of our patent claims or, if issued, affect the validity or enforceability of a patent claim relevant to our business.
 There is no assurance that there is not prior art of which we are aware, but which we do not believe is relevant to our business, which may, nonetheless, ultimately be found to limit our ability to make, use, sell, offer for sale or import our products that may be approved in the future, or impair our competitive position.
 Even if the patents do issue based on the patent applications we own, co-own or exclusively license, third parties may challenge the validity, enforceability or scope thereof, which may result in such patents being narrowed, invalidated or held unenforceable.
 Furthermore, even if they are unchallenged, patents in our portfolio may not adequately exclude third parties from practicing relevant technology or prevent others from designing around our claims.
-If the breadth or strength of our intellectual property position with respect to our product candidates is threatened, it could dissuade companies from collaborating with us to develop, and threaten our ability to commercialize, our product candidates.
+If the breadth or strength of our intellectual property position with respect to our product candidates.
 In the event of litigation or administrative proceedings, we cannot be certain that the claims in any of our issued patents will be considered valid by courts in the United States or foreign countries.

-We may not identify relevant third-party patents or may incorrectly interpret the relevance, scope or expiration of a third-party patent which might adversely affect our ability to develop and market our products.
+We may not identify relevant third-party patents or may incorrectly interpret the relevance, scope or expiration of a third-party patent which might adversely affect our ability to develop and market neffy or any of our future product candidates.